henryhe1/space-vitae/content/about.md

 ### tech stuff

 This blog is built on [Hugo](https://gohugo.io/), an open-source static site generator written in the programminng language Go.
-I chose an amazing theme called [Hugo Vitae](https://github.com/dataCobra/hugo-vitae), because of its simplicity and focus on content.
+I chose a theme called [Hugo Vitae](https://github.com/dataCobra/hugo-vitae), because of its simplicity and focus on content.
 The code for this website can be found [here](https://github.com/henryhe1/space-vitae).

 The font you see is [Roboto](https://fonts.google.com/specimen/Roboto).

+If you're curious, this was what my [old website](https://henryhe.me/old-website) looked like.
+I created it in Nov of 2015 after I got this (awesome) domain free for 1 year by attending my university Hackathon.

 ### main site / contact
 If you'd like to reach out at all, please feel free to send me a message: hello.henryhe[at]gmail.com.
 My IG DM's are open as well.

 <div style="color:red; text-align: center; padding: 5%;"> &hearts; </div>